DoriYoav/raytiles-flight/readme.md

 3D world streaming engine for [raylib](https://www.raylib.com/).
 Get a bird's-eye view of the world around you, rendered in real-time from satellite imagery and elevation data.

-Originally developed for a flight simulator project, and extracted into a standalone library to allow others to use it in their own projects.
+Originally developed for a flight simulator project, and extracted into a standalone library to allow embedding in any raylib application.

 Built for small-scale flight simulators, mission planners, and any other geospatial visualizations.
 Allow streaming any location on Earth at zoom level up to 15.